How our brain’s anatomy has been quietly shaping modern culture

 Here’s the kicker: most ‘advanced’ nations are still spending ample time and resources to produce an army of ‘left-brained knowledge workers’ whose capacity for creative thinking and meaning-making, counts little to the road to career success.
 Instead, it seems, we’ve developed a chronic compulsion with ‘objective’ knowledge that enables us to manipulate data and ultimately the world.
 It’s according to Dan Pink, “a definition of success spelled MBA” — (Boring!)
 And surely, this understanding has somehow worked up until now, imperfections aside.
 But, the ‘left-brain’ abilities and worldview this arrangement encourages and cultivates, are no longer sufficient if we are to adequately address the complex challenges we now face.

 Today, we’ve moved away from the logical and linear capabilities that were crucial in fuelling and shaping the Information Age.
 And so, today’s economy and culture must also be moulded by a different mental toolkit.
-Moving forward in the ‘Conceptual Age’, means that demand for abilities like emotional intelligence, empathy, big-picture thinking, imagination and at times, even smidgens of utile irreverence, will (hopefully) usurp demand for the logical, reductionist and bureaucratic mind that has so far been quietly shaping 21st century culture.
-And an adoption of the so-called ‘right-brain thinking’ will increasingly determine who flourishes and who’s left behind, intellectually malnourished and unfit for the modern workplace.
+Moving forward in the ‘Conceptual Age’, means that demand for abilities like emotional intelligence, empathy, big-picture thinking, imagination and at times, even smidgens of utile irreverence, will (I hope) usurp demand for the logical, reductionist and bureaucratic mind that has so far been quietly shaping 21st century culture.
+And that the so-called ‘right-brain thinking’ will increasingly determine who flourishes and who’s left behind, intellectually malnourished and unfit.
 We need to collectively muster our mental powers of reflection in order to tackle the complex adaptive challenges of contemporary life and we need to be educated on how a certain outlook on the brain might enlighten our attempts to adapt to the realities of our age and re-engineer our culture.

-But, just to set the record straight, this is not another exaltation of feeling at the expense of ‘rationality’ and of a vision of a world in which poets in Porsches are fervently tugging at our heartstrings, while trained economists are pouring us cold ones at our local boozers.
+But, to be clear, this is not another exaltation of feeling at the expense of ‘rationality’ and of a vision of a world in which poets in Porsches are fervently tugging at our heartstrings, while trained economists are pouring us cold ones at our local boozers.
 However tempting it is to talk of the left vs. right brain divide and to position the two brain hemispheres as the opposing halves of a bad marriage, they are actually two half-brains meant to work in concert as a single, integrated system - in fact, neither part of the brain can pull it off without the other - The left part knows about ‘logic’ and the right knows about the world.
 Put the two together and you get a lean mean thinking machine!
-Use them in isolation and the result can be sketchy if not somewhat absurd, I shit you not!
+Use them in isolation and the result can be sketchy if not somewhat absurd!

 In other words, leading a wholesome and fulfilling life depends on properly utilising both hemispheres of the brain.
 But the contrast in how the two parts operate, offers a formidable metaphor for how we choose to navigate our lives.
 While the MBAs and engineers of this world might have a knack for computer-like logic, sequence, speed, precision, and reductionism, others perceive and do things in ways that are more unstructured, instinctive, emotionally expressive, and holistic.
 The latter tend to become artists, inventors, narrators, social workers and intellectual beachcombers of sorts.
 And their individual dispositions then shape our personalities, families, educational systems, workplaces, and ultimately our culture in profound ways.
 The future belongs to this second group of people who is of this different mindset, slightly tilted towards the right — emotionally intelligent executives, big-picture thinkers, innovators, designers and storytellers will now be in charge of addressing the rich challenges of our times by embracing a whole new worldview and by creating a space in which the mind can flourish without shoving the soul aside.